Non-dilutive funding vs venture debt UK SMEs blog cover

 • Term loan structure, usually 3 to 4 years

-• Comes with warrants: the lender receives the right to buy a small amount of equity (typically 0.5% to 2% warrant coverage) at the valuation of the recent round
+• Often includes warrants — the lender receives the right to buy a small amount of equity at a fixed price (usually linked to the most recent round), in addition to the loan.

-The product exists because venture-backed companies need more runway than equity alone provides, and the lender's downside is partly protected by the equity investors who have already underwritten the business.
+The product exists because venture-backed companies often need more runway than equity alone provides and the lender's downside is partly protected by the equity investors who have already underwritten the business.

 What is non-dilutive funding, technically?

 Non-dilutive funding is any capital that doesn't take a share of the business in exchange.
-Standard term loans, revolving credit facilities, asset finance, and grants are pure non-dilutive: the lender or funder has no permanent stake.
+Standard term loans, revolving credit facilities, asset finance, and most grants are non-dilutive in the sense that the funder doesn't take an equity stake.
+Grants may still come with restrictions (use of funds, reporting obligations, match-funding requirements, or clawback in some cases), but they don't dilute ownership.

 Cost structure differences